 Time Card Rules

-Automated time card rules are used for overtime and differential hours in an employee time card.
+Automated time card rules are used for clock in time, overtime, and differential hours in an employee time card.
 For example, the most common rule calculates overtime for all employees who work more than 8 hours a day.
 Rules can apply to all or individual employees.

-- Click Add under the Rules grid or double click a rule to edit.
+- On the Time Card Setup window, click Add under the Rules grid, or double click a rule to edit.

-- To enter a differential rule: Enter the time that will be used to determine differential hours.
+- Differential Hours: Enter the time that will be used to determine differential hours.
 These fields are in 24 hour format.

 - Is Overtime Exempt: Mark employee as exempt from overtime calculations.

 To apply a rule, run daily calculations at the end of a pay period.
-See Time Card Manage.
+See Manage Time Cards.